-This is the eighth post in the 2021 Kindness series.
+This is the ninth post in the 2021 Kindness series.
 Each month I will make a donation to a different nonprofit and write about the organization.

 This month’s donation to Golden Triangle Elephant Foundation (GTAEF) was inspired by World Elephant Day, which took place this week.
 I have written about elephants several times and adopted an elephant at Sheldrick Wildlife Trust as the first donation in the Kindness series.
 Although both organizations help elephants, their purpose and approach are very different.

 I am writing about Golden Triangle Asian Elephant Foundation because Michael and I visited the Elephant Camp in Chiang Rai during our world trip in 2013.
 It was one of the more memorable experiences of the 8.5-month journey.

 Asian elephants are an endangered species.
 There are approximately 6,783 – 7,483 elephants in Thailand: approximately 3,783 captive and 3,000 – 3,500 wild.
 For years, most captive elephants worked in the logging industry until logging was banned in 1989.
 Today many elephants work in the tourism industry.
 Some do not receive proper care and some are abused.
 There has been much debate over if the elephants should be involved in tourism activities.
 (See a 2020 journal article Welfare Assessment and Activities of Captive Elephants in Thailand.)